 Mmm…The soup turned out really good.
 Too bad it took the whole day to make.
 Next time, I’ll try this with a team of friends (or maybe I’ll just coerce my children) and I will use a Scrum approach to make sure we can work together well.
 Let’s see how Scrum would help us get things done with three team members.

 I’m going to leave the above as my plan and work from there.
-These 31 steps constitute our backlog.
-Each task is a story point.
+These 31 steps are prioritized so the project can be executed in an order that makes sense.
+The steps constitute our backlog.
+Each task is a story point, a task that is necessary for the successful completion of the project as described by the user story.
 I’m going to break these 31 story points into three sprints — smaller sections that make up my overall workflow.

 - Tasks 1–11 Planning